 Financial reports have flow.
-Flow is an ordering or sequencing of components.
+Flow is an ordering or sequencing of fragments.

 Reporting entities which create financial reports can be categorized into industries and/or activities.
-Different industries and activities may report different facts, different characteristics, or have different components.
+Different industries and activities may report different facts, different characteristics, or have different fragments.